tattler-community/tattler-community/docs/source/testing/livepreview_tips.rst

 Always provide a ``context.json`` file as part of your templates.

-Their utility goes beyond being able to live-preview them.
+Their utility goes well beyond being able to live-preview them.

-Sample context files serve as a quick reference of a specification for the event template:

-- Which variables does the template take?
-- What is their concrete data type?
-- If a variable is an object, what are its expected members?
+See :ref:`templatedesigners/documenting:Documenting templates` for the full picture.

 Which email client to test against